Deep-dive on the Next Gen Platform. Join the Webinar!

 WEB_CONCURRENCY Default Calculations

-Heroku uses the lower of these two limits as the value for WEB_CONCURRENCY
+Heroku uses the lower of these two limits as the value for WEB_CONCURRENCY.
+In all cases, the configured PHP memory_limit is determined automatically.

 If the CPU-based limit overrides the RAM-based limit, a message emits during startup: